 The weather station is located adjacent to the Montgomery County Composting Facility trailer.
 The station consists of a 30-foot (Standard Height) aluminum tower and a trailer.
 This equipment is installed on the top of the tower to collect weather data:

-- A Dew Cell to record dew point temperature/relative humidity
+A Dew Cell to record dew point temperature/relative

 Why do we collect weather data?

-The 15-minute and hourly wind data help us investigate residents' reports of odors possibly coming from the Composting or Resource Recovery Facility.
+The 15-minute and hourly wind data help us investigate residents' reports of odors possibly coming from the Composting or Resource Recovery Facilities.